tmzt/Macchiato/README.md

 are more then welcome to do so.
 The project guidelines for contributors can be found in the official project Wiki [here][wiki-guidelines].

-## Comments from the Developer(s) ##

-> "Macchiato is everything that I have ever found myself writing over, and over,
-> and over again." - [sheatrevor][github-sheatrevor]

-If you have any comments that you would like to add, please feel free to do so by creating your own paragraph and tagging it at the end with your username and a URL of your choice.

 [homepage-coffeescript]: http://jashkenas.github.com/coffee-script/ "CoffeeScript's Homepage"
 [repo-license]: ./Macchiato/blob/master/LICENSE "View the file LICENSE in the Macchiato project repository"
 [wikipedia-mit-license]: http://en.wikipedia.org/wiki/MIT_License "Wikipedia article for the MIT License"
 [wiki-guidelines]: ./Macchiato/wiki/Guidelines-for-Contributors "Macchiato Wiki - Guidelines for Contributors"
-[github-sheatrevor]: http://github.com/sheatrevor/ "Shea Trevor's profile on GitHub"